neigeouille/TVVS-group6-assignements/Assignements/mutation/report.md

 ## Project.getElapsedSeconds()

-The test on the function `getElapsedSeconds()` was challenging because of its __protected__ characterictic.
+The test on the function `getElapsedSeconds()` was challenging because of its __protected__ characteristic.
 It was unreachable.
-We coudln't test directly  the function so we had to pass by other functions that use it, for exemple : pause(), getSecondsToday() and getSecondsOverall()
+We coudln't test directly  the function so we had to pass by other functions that use it, for example : pause(), getSecondsToday() and getSecondsOverall()

-So this is during the implementation of these functions tests that the mutation of getElapsedSeconds were gradually KILLED.
+So it is during the implementation of these functions' tests that the mutation of getElapsedSeconds were gradually KILLED.

 ## Project.pause()
-// Todo : Hugoooooooooooooooooooooooooooooooooooooooooo
+This test function benefitted greatly from mutation testing, as it helped identify some problems it had.
+The function is fairly complex and a lot of parameters had to be tested.
+A _Thread.sleep()_ was used to simulate the passage of time.
+We also had to simulate the project running and stopping.

+In the end all of the mutations were successfully killed.